Working tax credits - how much you can get

 You won’t know exactly how much you’ll get in tax credits until your claim is processed.
 This can take up to 5 weeks from when you send the claim form.

-You can Use the Turn2us benefits calculator before you apply to get the best idea of how much you can get - you’ll need to provide details of your income, working hours and childcare.
+If you're over 18 you can Use the Turn2us benefits calculator before you apply to get the best idea of how much you can get - you’ll need to provide details of your income, working hours and childcare.

 Depending on your circumstances, you might get more money on top of the normal tax credits you receive.